Sergei Tokmakov, Attorney — California Bar #279869

 Phone Application Tips

-If calling the IRS, be prepared for hold times of 30-60+ minutes.
-Call hours are Monday-Friday, 6:00 AM - 11:00 PM Eastern Time.
-Have your Form SS-4 completed before calling.
+Call +1 (267) 941-1099 (not toll-free).
+Hours: Monday-Friday, 6:00 AM - 11:00 PM Eastern Time.
+Be prepared for hold times of 30-60+ minutes.
+Have your Form SS-4 fully completed before calling.
 The representative will ask for all the same information and assign your EIN during the call.
+This is the fastest method — you get your EIN instantly during the phone call.

 Common Issues and How to Avoid Them